-The Irish are looking to rebound from a heartbreaking loss to the Eagles with a win over the muchimproved Orangemen.
+The Irish are looking to rebound from a heartbreaking loss to the Eagles with a win over the much-improved Orangemen.

-MAJOR LEAGUE BASEBALL

-Valentin to get four-year deal
+MAJOR LEAGUE BASEBALL Valentin to get four-year deal

-BOSTON

-John Valentin and the Boston Red Sox are close to agreement on a four-year contract worth between \$25 million and \$28 million, a source familiar with the negotiations said Tuesday.
+BOSTON John Valentin and the Boston Red Sox are close to agreement. on a four-year contract worth between \$25 million and \$28 million, a source familiar with the negotiations said Tuesday.

 The source said only a few details needed to be wrapped up and an announcement may come Wednesday or Thursday.
-Valentin, who made \$3.8 million last year, asked for \$7 million results to the said of the said of lion Monday in salary arbitration and the Red Sox offered \$5.5 million.
+Valentin, who made \$3.8 million last year, asked for \$7 million Monday in salary arbitration and the Red Sox offered \$5.5 million.